christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 #### INTRO ####

-# Christin M. Hong
+# Christin Hong
 # Last modified: 2018-08
 # Harvard Medical School, Connie Cepko Lab

 # Script for differential expression analysis of chick RNA-seq data.
+See project README.
-    # Running bash on HMS O2 cluster (Slurm).
-Decided to keep flexibility of array command by leaving it outside this file.
-Then can choose each time which values to run.
-        # Submit with "sbatch --array=1-50 <script.sh>" for NextSeq samples, or "sbatch --array=51-60 <script.sh>" for HiSeq samples.
+    # Decided to keep flexibility of array command by leaving it outside this file.
+Then can choose each time which values to run, e.g. "sbatch --array=1-50 <script.sh>" for NextSeq samples, or "sbatch --array=51-60 <script.sh>" for HiSeq samples.

 # Tasks
     # Second pass mapping of reads to Galgal5 with STAR via job array (1 job per sample)

 #### INFRASTRUCTURE ####